Extremality of Rational Tails Boundary Strata in $\overline{\mathcal{M}}_{g,n}$: Background on Effective Cones

-and note that $e_f(Z) > 0$ if and only if $Z$ drops dimension under $f$. \end{definition}
+Note that $e_f(Z) > 0$ if and only if $Z$ drops dimension under $f$. \end{definition}

-Note that the index is not well-defined on numerical classes of cycles; however, the following proposition shows that the index does provide a well-defined lower-bound across effective decompositions.
-It also allows us to rule out certain cycles from appearing in an effective decomposition.
+The index is not well-defined on numerical classes of cycles; however, the following proposition shows that the index does provide a well-defined lower-bound across effective decompositions.
+It also rules out certain cycles from appearing in an effective decomposition.

 \begin{proposition}[{\cite[Proposition 2.1]{chencoskun2015}}] Let $f:X\to Y$ be a morphism between projective varieties and let $k > m \geq 0$ be two integers.
 Let $Z \subset X$ be $k$-dimensional, and suppose $e_f(Z) \geq k-m > 0$.
-If $\DD[Z] = \sum_{i=1}^r a_i[E_i]$ is an effective decomposition of $Z$, then $e_f(E_i) \geq k-m$ for every $1\leq i \leq r$. $\square$ \end{proposition}
+If $\DD[Z] = \sum_s a_s[E_s]$ is an effective decomposition of $Z$, then $e_f(E_s) \geq k-m$ for every $s$. $\square$ \end{proposition}

 The primary topics of interest in this paper are moduli spaces of curves and their boundary strata.
 As discussed in Section \ref{sec:curves}, boundary strata can be realized as products of smaller moduli spaces of curves.
 Thus the following result is of crucial importance.